ArkerLabs/redisk/README.md

 ### Embedding other entities
 You can make one to one relations with the `HasOne` decorator.

 Cascade inserts and updates are supported.
+(These options are false by default)

 ```ts
 @Entity('user')